 Christmas is all about food!
 We have a huge breakfast with the works.
 Everything you can think of is on the table!

 We have so many kids and grandkids in our family, and instead of buying for everyone, we play the $10 game every year.
 You each buy one gift, which can’t cost over $10.
 You pick a number out of a hat.
 Number one goes first and picks a gift from the Santa sack.
 Then number two has a choice of taking number one’s gift or taking a gift from the sack.
 Number three can either take number one or two’s gift or pick one from the sack, and so on, until everyone has had a turn.
 It’s such a fun game and can take hours!
 There’s banter, there’s fun and laughter, and with some really cheeky gifts in the Santa sack, everyone loves it!
 Christmas for our family is all about coming together, and enjoying one another’s company.

 How do you prepare for the start of a new school year?

-Apart from buying uniforms and school books, I sit down with every one of my kids, every year just before school starts, I take them out one by one, with my daughters I take them out on a daddy and daughter date and with my sons I have some father and son time.
-My wife does the same with mother and son dates and our daughters on mother and daughter days.
-I sit with all of them one by one and find out where they’re at, whether they’re struggling with anything or need to talk about anything and we are religious so I give them a father’s blessing which is pretty cool and it gives them confidence for the school year.
+Apart from buying uniforms and school books, I sit down with every one of my kids every year just before school starts, and I take them out one by one; with my daughters, I take them out on a daddy and-daughter date, and with my sons, I have some father and son time.
+My wife does the same with mother-and-son dates and our daughters on mother-and-daughter days.
+I sit with all of them one by one and find out where they’re at, whether they’re struggling with anything or need to talk about anything. we are religious, so I give them a father’s blessing, which is pretty cool, and it gives them confidence for the school year.
 It’s really about communication with each of them to see where they may need help and giving them the tools to be able to handle what will be happening throughout the year.